Recorded Webinar: The post-Brexit UK sanctions regime – how to stay safe and compliant11 March 2021

 It will also provide detailed guidance on how to source and manage data required by the UK sanctions regime and offer advice on how to achieve compliance in an increasingly complex global sanctions environment.

-Register for the webinar to find out more about:
+Listen to the webinar to find out more about:

 - The requirements and coverage of the UK sanctions regime